Selected projects

 NIGHT PHOTOGRAPHY I love the quiet and beauty of photographing at night.
 Painting with light in the foreground yields a rich, three-dimensional image.

+Architecture .
 Flora Domestica .
 Theatrical .
 Teaching in the Time of Covid .
 Portraits .
 Lone Star Sun Dance .
 Chief Leonard Crow Dog .
 Black-and-White Infrared .
 Night Photography .

 Click/tap to view larger